sheraz-ahmed-khan/cars-dataset-eda/README.md

 - Explore and visualize key aspects of the dataset
 - Identify the most fuel-efficient cars
 - Investigate relationships between engine characteristics and MSRP
-- Build a simple predictive model to estimate car prices based on engine features
 - Detect potentially overpriced cars based on this model

 ## Dataset